From a small,

 “Strong, bright crimson-purple hue; a very expressive bouquet with a deep pinot and allspice aroma is replayed on the full, but well balanced palate, plum, spice and positive oak all contributing.
 Sure to develop well.
 To 2023.” – James Halliday 94 Points

-2014 was a particularly difficult climate and growing season, and as a result, quality and yields were down.
-The decision was taken to forgo the small quantity which would have been produced in order to maintain the value of the 916 brand.
+2014 was a particularly challenging season.
+As a result, quality and yields were down across the Yarra Valley.
+The decision was taken early in the season to forgo the very small quantity able to be produced to the very high 916 Pinot Noir standards.

 Each vintage label highlights where in the vineyard the grapes come from that year.
-Vintage 2015 was a limited but bountiful 8T resulting in 3000 bottles from vines in the east of the south vineyard.
+Vintage 2015 produced 3000 bottles from vines in the east of the south vineyard.
 Release date 3rd August, 2017

 The 2015 916 Pinot Noir carries a presence and clarity that defines its vintage; a mild, sunny and relatively stable season that yielded pinot noir of great character and effortless poise.
 Fruit was harvested a little earlier in the ripening spectrum this year – a call that was made as a result of the wonderful balance between all components of the grape at lower sugar levels.
 The result has been a preservation of vibrant natural acidity, vivid fruit character and an elegance of structure that will see this wine age for many years.
 This Pinot Noir opens from the glass with heady perfume scents of bergamot, lavender and fragrant herbs hovering amidst wafts of cherry and plum fruits.
 Fresh earth and glimpses of musk and rose build with some time in the glass.
 The youthful palate shows great finesse with some tension as well, and delivers well-defined red and blue fruit character that clings to a long natural acidity – a true hallmark of the vintage.
 The tannins are silky and fine, and nurture a long savoury finish.